 Settlement in the La Cienega and La Cieneguilla Planning Area has traditionally been focused on rural, agricultural economies and land use practices.
 Communities formed along waterways to ensure irrigation for crops while upland areas were shared in common by the community for grazing, wood collection and other purposes.
 This system required coordinated management and stewardship practices to maintain the common areas.
 The system also allowed for common lands between communities and spacing of development to allow for enough resources to support each community.
 Areas traditionally used as common lands continue to be lost to new development.
 While these common lands were often privately held, development effectively removes them from the undeveloped landscape and reduces areas for grazing and hiking.
 The common undeveloped lands also helped define individual villages by forming buffer areas between communities and signified rural, agricultural and historical characteristics of the La Cienega and La Cieneguilla Planning Area.
 Residents of La Cienega and La Cieneguilla have always considered these lands to be integral and essential parts of the community and continue to collaborate with private landowners, the BLM, the County and the State Land Office in the management and stewardship of these cherished areas.

-Major conservation land uses include federal, state, and County holdings as well as properties that function to conserve historic and natural resources such as the El Ranchos de Las Golondrinas Living Historic Museum and the Leonora Curtin Wetland Preserve, also known as the Santa Fe Botanical Garden.
+Major conservation land uses include federal, state, and County holdings as well as properties that function to conserve historic and natural resources such as the El Rancho de Las Golondrinas Living Historic Museum and the Leonora Curtin Wetland Preserve, managed by El Rancho de las Golondrinas.
 Since 2001 over 1000 acres has been transferred from private property to public property and is now under the control of the Bureau of Land Management and Santa Fe County Open Space.
 This transfer from private to public lands has significantly reduced the amount of land in the planning area available for residential development.
 The public lands contribute greatly to protecting the community’s natural setting, resources, cultural heritage, scenic amenities and recreation value.

 Public lands in La Cienega and La Cieneguilla encompass approximately 46% of the planning area.
 They include Santa Fe County Open Space property, Bureau of Land Management properties, US Forest Service land and lands managed by the New Mexico State Land Office.
 Each agency operates under various management objectives and not all lands have been completely inventoried or have had management plans developed to date.
 An inventory of public lands within the Plan Area includes: